maxchampoux/fx4biz-rest/README.md

 # <a id="account_services"></a> Account Services #

 There are two kinds of accounts with FX4BIZ.
-What we call `wallet` account, which is account hold in the FX4Biz' book and `external bank` account, which is an account hold in another bank.
+What we call `wallet` account, which is an account hold in the FX4BIZ books and `external bank` account, which is an account hold in another bank.

 As an example, a response for `GET /Account/{account_id}/details` object looks like this:
 ```js